Julle98/Minesweeper/README.md

-# Minesweeper
+# 💣 Minesweeper
-My own version of the game Minesweeper.
-It is not a public website.
-It only works with your computer when you are hosting it.
+A custom version of the classic Minesweeper game - built to be played locally.
+This is not a public web application, it only works on your own machine when you host it yourself.

+# Project information

+    Language choice: The code is written mainly in Finnish.

-The main language is Finnish in the code.
+    Database: Game data is stored in the SQLite file game.db.

-The database works with file "game.db"
+    Usage: The application runs locally.
+Does not include public hosting or web service.

+# Starting

+    Make sure you have the necessary dependencies installed.

+    Launch the application locally on your own machine.

+    Play and develop the game further if you wish!

+# Developer

-Made by Julle98
+The project was made by Julle98